Sudhanshu-Roy/spam-detection-ml/README.md

-# 📧 Spam Email Detection using Machine Learning
+# Spam Email Detection using Machine Learning

 This project builds a spam email detection system using Natural Language Processing (NLP) and Machine Learning.

-## 🚀 Features
+## Features
 - Text preprocessing and cleaning
 - TF-IDF feature extraction
 - Logistic Regression and Naive Bayes models
 - Model evaluation using precision, recall, and F1-score
 - Custom email testing

-## 🛠️ Technologies Used
+## Technologies Used
 - Python
 - Scikit-learn
 - Pandas, NumPy
 - NLTK
 - TF-IDF Vectorizer

-## 📊 Dataset
+## Dataset
-The dataset contains labeled email messages as:
+The dataset contains Categorized email messages as:
-- 0 → Not Spam (Ham)
+- Ham
-- 1 → Spam
+- Spam

-## 🧪 How to Run
+## How to Run

 1. Clone the repository
 ```bash